psychemedia/sin-eater-resources/resources/TIMES_the-times.md

 The Times
 Friday,  Sept.
 20, 1895
-p?
+p7

 SMOKING IN CHURCH.

-Mr. Elton B. Ede writes to us from Edenhurst, Heene, Worthing :-" Though the sin-eater in Wales may not have existed, the mention of him recalls an old practice -viz., smoking in church, which I remember my mother telling me she saw in Wales about 1850. 'the Communion-table stood in the aisle, and the farmers were in the habit of putting their hats upon it, and when the sermon began they lit their pipes and smoked, but without any idea of irreverance.
+Mr. Elton B. Ede writes to us from Edenhurst, Heene, Worthing :-" Though the sin-eater in Wales may not have existed, the mention of him recalls an old practice -viz., smoking in church, which I remember my mother telling me she saw in Wales about 1850.
+"The Communion-table stood in the aisle, and the farmers were in the habit of putting their hats upon it, and when the sermon began they lit their pipes and smoked, but without any idea of irreverance.
 I have not seen this practice mentioned in any book, and though it is not desirable that it abould be revived, it seems a pity that it should be forgotten."

 ---